Manifold-based isogeometric analysis basis functions with prescribed sharp features: Review of manifold-based basis functions

-where $\beta$ is a free parameter, $v_j$ denotes the valence of the centre vertex and $n_j$ is the number of the sector onto the reference element is mapped.
+where $\beta$ is a free parameter, $v_j$ denotes the valence of the centre vertex and $n_j$ is the number of the sector onto which the reference element is mapped.
 According to the first expression in~\eqref{eq:conformalMap}, the map $\vec{\Lambda^\textrm{I}_{qr}}$ is composed of a standard conformal map~$z^{4/v_j} $, a scaling of the radius with~$|z|^{\beta-4/v_j}$ and a rotation~$ e^{i 2\pi (n_j-1)/v_j} $.
-When $\beta = 4/v_j$ the scaling term drops and the map $\vec{\Lambda^\textrm{I}_{qr}}$ is composed of a conformal map and a rotation as in~\cite{majeedCirak:2016}.
+The parameter $\beta$ can be chosen relatively freely~\cite{ying2004simple}.
+For instance, when $\beta = 4/v_j$ the scaling term drops and the map $\vec{\Lambda^\textrm{I}_{qr}}$ is composed of a conformal map and a rotation as in~\cite{majeedCirak:2016}.
 The second expression in~\eqref{eq:conformalMap} shows that the radius $|z|$ will remain constant when $\beta=1$.
 Hence, in this paper we choose $\beta = 1$ to obtain a more uniform mapping $\vec{\varPsi}^\textrm{I}_j$ with smaller entries in its Jacobian matrix.
+As it will become clear, the choice~$\beta=1$ also simplifies the parametrisation of the asymmetric chart domains and chart domains with concave corners in Sections~\ref{sec:type2chart} and~\ref{sec:type3chart}.
 See~\ref{sec:conformApp} for a review on conformal maps and a discussion on the choice of $\beta$.

 With the mapping $\vec{\varPsi}^\textrm{I}_j$ at hand, we can now evaluate the manifold-based basis functions defined in~\eqref{eq:basisBiv}.
 For instance, for a given integration point~$\vec \eta$ in the reference element, first its image~$\vec \xi_j = \vec \varPsi^\textrm{I}_j (\vec \eta)$ in each of the four overlapping charts is found and after that the blending functions~$w_j(\vec{\xi}_j)$ and local polynomials~$\vec{p}_j(\vec{\xi}_j)$ are evaluated.